Document // OPENAURA-01 pradelgorithm/openaura

 Separate facts from recommendations.

 Findings describe what the signals show.
 Next focus describes what the team should do about it.
-Mixing the two makes updates sound confident while hiding the reasoning.
+Keeping those layers separate makes the reasoning visible.

 R.07Accountability